 - Pour into a cup and enjoy!

 In case you are not sure about the quality of the packaged tea, you can also make moringa tea powder at home.
 You would need to get your hands on some fresh moringa leaves, wash them well and leave them to dry and dehydrate.
 Once dry, you can then grind them up to give you the fine moringa powder.
 Alternatively, you can also simply clean the fresh leaves and boil them in water for a couple of minutes to give you some freshly made moringa tea.

-Moringa tea has an earthy flavor and nutty taste to it.
+Moringa tea has an earthy flavor and nutty taste.
 Being naturally caffeine-free you can have it any time of the day.
 It also makes for a relaxing tea just before bed.
 You can also flavor it with honey, lime, or mint as per your preference to enhance its taste.

 If you have any prior health conditions, you must consult your doctor or a professionally certified nutritionist/dietitian before adding moringa tea to your diet.